wagtail-nest/wagtail-airtable/README.md

 }
 ```

-In most cases using the `EXTRA_SUPPORTED_MODELS` setting might be overkill unless you have like 20+ similar models and don't want to flood your config with one-setting-per-model.
+##### Have multiple models with the same Airtable settings?

-However, the most common approach will likely be to support a handful of models, in which case using the below example would be faster and clearner.
+The most common approach will likely be to support a handful of models, in which case using the below example would be faster and cleaner.
+Write a config dictionary once to prevent config bloat.

 ```python
 AIRTABLE_API_KEY = 'yourSuperSecretKey'